inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 3. Google SDK - so that you can interact with the VMs from your command line
 <br><br>

-## GCP ACCOUNT
+## GCP ACCOUNT SETUP
 1. Create an account with your Google email ID
 2. Grant permissions to the APIs
 3. Set up a project
 4. Set up a service account and authentication

 ### SERVICE ACCOUNT AND AUTHENTICATION
-After you have created a GCP account and project, you'll need to set up a service account for Terraform.
+After you have created a GCP account and project and enabled the apis, you'll need to set up a GPC service account for Terraform.

 Service account:
    - similar to a user account that is used by particular services rather than by a user